September 15, 2019

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”—Margaret Mead

-There have been acts of barbarism since the beginning of time.
+There have been challenges since the beginning of time.
 What we’re seeing today isn’t a new phenomenon.
-I suspect it seems new, or maybe worse is a better word, because for the first time in our global history we are immediately, and graphically, presented with every act of violence being perpetrated around the world, within minutes of its occurrence via the internet, social media, and news stations.
+I suspect it seems new, or maybe worse is a better word because for the first time in our global history we are immediately, and graphically, presented with every act of violence or ignorance being perpetrated around the world, within minutes of its occurrence via the internet, social media, and news stations.

 How do we not lose our minds in the face of all of this cruelty?
 How do we not respond to violence with complete despair, rage, or resorting to the same brutality we abhor?